dotBrand 2026: Are your key internal stakeholders aligned?

 Owning .yourBrand will unlock your private online estate.
 A place where there’s no confusion about what’s official, because every address is created and controlled by you.

-It doesn’t replace what you already have.
-Your public-facing domains and platforms are still the place for storytelling and discovery, with more regulated or gated journeys living inside your private estate.
+Based on Canon, Microsoft et al, the idea won’t be to replace what you already have.
+Your public-facing domains and platforms will still exist as the place for your brand storytelling and discovery, with more regulated, governance-led or gated journeys living inside your private estate.

-This is often where organisations feel ready – and where a simple framework can really help.
+This is often where organisations need help – and where a simple framework can focus internal thinking.

-Strategic readiness doesn’t mean you have to have all the answers, it means you’re able to articulate things like:
+Strategic clarity doesn’t mean you have to have all the answers, it means you’re able to articulate things like:

 • why .yourBrand might matter to your organisation long-term